 Currently, all third-party cookies by default are set to ‘SameSite=None’.
 However, with the SameSite cookie update in effect, website owners will have to explicitly declare a cookie’s state.

-The SameSite attribute provides three different ways to define when and how cookies are fired, as defined under the categories: Strict, Lax, and None.
+The SameSite attribute provides three different ways to define when and how cookies are fired under the categories: Strict, Lax, and None.
 The update has been set as default under the Incrementally Better Cookies policy proposed by the Internet Engineering Task Force.

 - Lax: If a publisher is using SameSite=Lax attribute for a cookie, it means that the cookie will be sent in the request header in both first-party and third-party context.
 For example, if a user ended up on a website through a link in their email, the cookie will still be sent in the header with ‘SameSite= Lax’ label in place.
 This SameSite cookie update is a default in Chrome 80, even if the attribute is not explicitly set.